Alg1d/php-dev-codex/README.md

 When committing your code, it's helpful to write useful commit messages.

 1. Start each message with issue ID
+2. Capitalise subject
-2. Use imperative commands such as: `add`, `remove`, `fix`, `refactor`, etc.
+3. Use imperative commands such as: `add`, `remove`, `fix`, `refactor`, etc.
-3. Keep it brief.
+4. Keep it brief.
 Message mustn't exceed 50 characters (excluding ID)
-4. Make small, specific commits
+5. Make small, specific commits
+6. Don't put a dot at the end

 Your commit message should be able to end the phrase "If applied, this code will...".